 What's with the smell?

-That’s a fair question, and the answer is sulfur.
-Sulfur binds with oxygen to form the compound sulfate.
-Sulfur compounds naturally occur in hot springs and are the source of the characteristic eggy odor.
-The deeper the hot springs and the faster it sends water to the surface, the stronger the smell.
-What does that mean for you?
-The smell is completely normal and is actually a good thing!
+The answer to your question is sulfur.
+Sulfur binds with oxygen to form sulfate, which occurs naturally in hot springs and is responsible for the eggy odor.
+The strength of the smell is determined by the depth of the hot springs and the speed at which it sends water to the surface.
+In short, the smell is normal and actually indicates that everything is working fine.

 Can hot springs cause diseases?